A fast direct solver for two-dimensional transmission problems of elastic waves

 \section{Conclusion and future work}

 This work developed a fast direct solver for transmission problems for elastic waves in two dimensions.
 The proposed fast direct solver is based on low-rank approximation of the off-diagonal blocks of the coefficient matrix for the discretized system via the proxy method.
 The proposed fast direct solvers were formulated based on Burton--Miller type boundary integral equations and PMCHWT type boundary integral equations.
 In these formulations, the displacement is approximated by piecewise linear bases and the traction is approximated by piecewise constant bases.
 This is a natural choice considering the continuity of displacement and discontinuity of stress on the boundary.
 However, it prevents the use of the Calder\'on preconditioner, which is typical analytical preconditioning.
-This therefore makes the application of the fast direct solvers encouraging.
+This therefore makes the application of the fast direct solvers appealing.
 The proposed fast direct solver employs two independent index sets for the piecewise linear and constant basis to deal with this discretization strategy in the proxy method.
 Numerical examples showed the correctness and performance of the proposed fast direct solvers based on the PMCHWT and Burton--Miller formulations.
-For example, the solvers have $O(N)$ complexity and robustness against changing the frequency of the incident wave and the density of an inclusion.
-The proposed fast direct solver also demonstrates its efficiency on multiple right-side problems.
+For example, the solvers have $O(N)$ complexity at fixed low frequencies and are relatively robust against changing the density of an inclusion.
+The proposed fast direct solver also demonstrates its efficiency on multiple right-hand side problems.
 Furthermore, the fast direct solver based on the Burton--Miller method outperformed that based on the PMCHWT formulation by about $20\%$ in terms of the computational time.
-The proposed method provides a versatile, fast solver, whose performance is independent of the shape of inclusions and computational parameters such as the frequency and the density, for elastodynamic transmission problems.
+The proposed method provides a versatile, fast solver, whose performance is independent of the shape of inclusions and computational parameters such as the density, for elastodynamic transmission problems.